 Before Fox Rothschild

-Emily was an associate at Smith Moore Leatherwood LLP, which merged with Fox Rothschild in 2018.
+Emily was an associate at Smith Moore Leatherwood LLP, which combined with Fox Rothschild in 2018.

 While in law school, Emily served as editor-in-chief of the South Carolina Law Review.
 Her academic honors include Compleat Lawyer Award - Bronze (2015); Order of the Coif (2015); Order of the Wig and Robe (2014); Richard J. Foster Award (2013); J. Waties Waring Scholarship (2012-2015); CALI Award for Civil Procedure (2013), Evidence (2014), Appellate Advocacy (2014) and Civil Litigation Capstone (2015); and the John Belton O'Neall Inn of Court (2014-2015).